JeffDeCola/my-go-examples/README.md

 `my-go-examples` _is a place to keep my go code snippets and examples._

-I organized everything into these sections,
+I organized everything (alphabetically) into these sections,

 * API
 * BASIC PROGRAMMING